Kakashisen/odin-recipes/README.md

-Creating a webpage that can access other recipes using links
+Creating a webpage that can access other pages using links